Welcome to my website!

 Things that I’m currently doing

-Right now, I’m at the University of Oxford, working on probabilistic verification with a focus on game theory.
-In particular, I’m interested in leveraging signals and their impact in correlation games.
+Right now, I’m a visting researcher at the University of Oxford, working on probabilistic verification with a focus on game theory.
+In particular, I’m interested in computing robust equilibria in games with communication.